ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/4-the-code.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-Each version of the code has two main functions - one for character-collision detection and one for character-character collision detection.
+Each version of the code has two main functions - one for character-wall collision detection and one for character-character collision detection.

 ## Unoptimized character-wall collision detection
 The unoptimized character-wall collision implementation is in function DoWallsPlain().
 It is a simple nested loop through all of the characters and all of the walls.